 Many parent group leaders have the basics of volunteer recruitment covered.
 Send email?
 Check.
 Print newsletter articles?
 Check.
 Have current board members, teachers, and principals ask others to volunteer?
 Check.
 Check.
 Check.
-If you’ve done all these things and are still struggling to recruit volunteers, you may need a different approach.
+If you’ve done all these things and are still struggling to recruit volunteers, you might need a different approach.

 Lisa Hutter knew from experience that working parents could have a difficult time connecting with their children’s schools.
 “I was a working mom and couldn’t attend the daytime meetings,” she says.
 “I felt like it was hard to follow what was happening at school.”